 What was it like to go to Malaysia in 1980?
 How did your exchange experience affect your personal development, especially as a gay teenager?

 I didn’t have a clue whether I was gay, but I knew that I wasn’t like the other kids at school.
-Something wasn’t right but I couldn’t figure it out.
+Something wasn’t “right” but I couldn’t quite figure it out.
 After all, we didn’t talk about those sorts of things at that time.
 Madonna had not come onto the scene yet [laughs].
-She was one of the first ones to push the topic on the American public.
-Before Madonna, the only sort of thing we heard about gay people, at least in my neck of the woods, were news stories covering arrests of the dreaded “homosexual predators”.
+She was one of the first ones to push the topic [of sexual orientation/identity] onto the American public.
+Before Madonna, the only sort of thing we heard about gay people, at least in my neck of the woods, were news stories covering arrests of predators, whispers about the two women who referred to themselves as “sisters” or, on a national scale, the latest rantings from Anita Bryant.

-Being different, people made fun of me, largely because I was effeminate to them, didn’t play any sports, and liked listening to disco music rather than country or southern rock.
-In high school, I was the kid in the back of the room that never said anything.
-I sat there quietly and kept to myself.
+Being different, some of the kids at school made fun of me, largely because I was effeminate to them, didn’t play any sports, and liked listening to disco music rather than country or southern rock.
+In high school, I was the kid in the back of the room that never said much of anything.
+I sat there quietly and mostly kept to myself.

 What the experience in Malaysia [gave me] was an incredible level of confidence.
-When I returned from Malaysia, I was determined that I would not be broken by anyone choosing to put me down for what they perceived me to be.
+By the time I returned from Malaysia, I had determined that I would not be broken by anyone choosing to put me down for what they perceived me to be.
 I felt that I could do whatever I wanted to do – and I went from sitting in the back of the class to the front of the classroom.
-In summary, I came back to my senior year as a completely transformed person.
+In summary, I came back to my senior year of high school as a completely transformed person.
 Had I not had that experience, who knows what would’ve happened?
-I probably would’ve gone on living in the shadows of my small southern town.
-My AFS year in Malaysia was transformative in so many ways.
+I probably would’ve gone on living in the shadows in my small southern town.
+My AFS year in Malaysia was, in a word, transformative.

 Were there any challenges or obstacles that you faced abroad which helped you grow?